Remember your inner child?

 > Don’t have a lot of props?
 Create a course that relies

 simply on exercise and a timer.
-Place signs around the
+Place

 room indicating different stations in the course where a kid

-would be required to do a physical activity, like dancing in
+would be required to do a physical activity,

 place, sit-ups or push-ups, for a set amount of time.